benangmerah/wilayah/README.md

 Having a common vocabulary for identifying places in Indonesia is essential for synergising development efforts across multiple stakeholders.
 However, at present, different organizations refer to the same places by different names.
 Additionally, existing efforts to identify places in Indonesia, such as those identified by GeoNames, are generally incomplete and may not reflect the actual structure of administrative divisions in Indonesia.
 Thankfully, through the use of Linked Data, it is possible to align these disparate representations using predicates like `owl:sameAs`.

 This repository aims to create a reference for identifying administrative divisions in Indonesia for use in Linked Data applications, such as BenangMerah.
-To create such a reference, four things are needed:

-1. An ontology to define the semantics of Indonesian administrative divisions
+BenangMerah uses this data to link places in Indonesia with statistics about the places as well as social projects and organizations active in those places.

+The contents of this repository are as follows:

-2. A script to generate an RDF graph from external sources, using vocabulary from the ontology
+1. A script to generate RDF triples from reference documents, using node.js.
+2. Reference documents to generate the triples from.
-3. The resulting RDF graph
+3. The resulting RDF triples, in Turtle format.
-4. A script for mapping concepts between this ontology and other ontologies/linked data sources
-5. A mappings RDF graph

-Currently the first 3 points have been developed and are present in this repository.
-For the external data sources, the current approach being taken is to fetch data from Kemdagri's (the Indonesian Interior Ministry) master reference.
+Additionally, a set of URI conventions are used to identify the Indonesian administrative divisions referenced in the triples.
+They are described in this readme.

 ## Ontology